 Mallard Cottage.
 In the heart of Quidi Vidi you’ll see a small building with a small door that looks just too small to be a restaurant.
 But when you walk inside Mallard Cottage, the space opens up completely and you find yourself in a quaint, rustic dining room.
 I’ve only had brunch there and it was incredible.

 Classic Cafe East.
 An awesome spot for a classic Newfie breakfast with all the fixin’s– toutons, beans, fish cakes and all.
 It’s the hangover cure you’ve been searching for.

 Hungry Heart Cafe.
 We love the Hungry Heart Cafe, not only because of their delicious food, but because they are a social enterprise.
 Profits support the work of Stella’s Circle and the Cafe itself is a job skills and employment program that supports folks who may face barriers to stable employment in St. John’s.

 Salt House.
 Delicious plates at super affordable prices.
 This is the place to go for a yummy lunch date while your window shopping on Water Street.

 EVOO/The Courtyard.
 In the summertime, the Courtyard (behind Murray Premises) is the coolest place to go for an outdoor meal and drinks.
-It is the closest thing St. John’s has had to a beer garden until the Beach Bar opened next-door over the summer of 2020.
-EVOO and the Courtyard has high quality food and friendly staff, but it’s the atmosphere that is the real sell.
+It is the closest thing St. John’s has had to a beer garden until the Beach Bar opened next door over the summer of 2020.
+EVOO and the Courtyard have high-quality food and friendly staff, but it’s the atmosphere that is the real sell.